Assessing the Sustainability and Trustworthiness of Federated Learning Models: The Sustainability Pillar of Trustworthy FL

 \subsection{Additional Pillars of Trustworthy FL}

 The six pillars defined by S\'anchez et al. \cite{sanchez2023federatedtrust} together with the new one cover the seven requirements for trustworthy AI defined by the AI-HLEG \cite{AI_HLEG} and constitute a comprehensive taxonomy.
-A visual representation of this taxonomy, including seven pillars, 23 notions, and 51 metrics, is presented in \figurename~\ref{FL_taxonomy_new}.
-An overview of each pillar is given below.
-More detailed information can be found in \cite{sanchez2023federatedtrust}.